 Updated February 17, 2021.
 We are working closely with the State of Massachusetts and adhering to all necessary protocol to operate during the pandemic.
-As of July 8, 2020- all classes sizes are limited to 10 students per class.
+As of July 8, 2020- all classes sizes are limited to 12 students per class.
 Contactless registration for class is required through the Mindbody app or our website.
 Masks are required to enter the building.
 We do require you to use the mask during pranayama and final breathing but they are not required for the rest of class.
 This is not a requirement of the State but an extra measure of caution we are taking.
 Showers are temporarily closed.
 Please email the studio for full details of our operating and cleaning protocols.
 Email: [email protected]

 What is Bikram Yoga?